yujiosaka/headless-chrome-crawler/README.md

   * `persistCache` <[boolean]> Whether to clear cache on closing or disconnecting from the browser, defaults to `false`.
 * returns: <Promise<HCCrawler>> Promise which resolves to HCCrawler instance.

 The method launches a HeadlessChrome/Chromium instance.
-The following options are passed to [puppeteer.launch([options])](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).
+The following options are passed to [puppeteer.launch()](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).

 ```
 ignoreHTTPSErrors, headless, executablePath, slowMo, args, handleSIGINT, handleSIGTERM, handleSIGHUP, timeout, dumpio, userDataDir, env, devtools
 ```

-Also, the following options can be set as default values when [crawler.queue([options])](#crawlerqueueoptions) are executed.
+Also, the following options can be set as default values when [crawler.queue()](#crawlerqueueoptions) are executed.

 ```
 url, allowedDomains, timeout, priority, delay, retryCount, retryDelay, jQuery, device, username, password, shouldRequest, evaluatePage, onSuccess, onError